What are the most effective tools for remote team communication?

 We’re power users of Slack (in two years we’ve sent more than 10,000,000 messages!), Google Hangouts, and shared documents via Google and Dropbox.

 Additionally, whenever possible, we try to get the team together.
 Whether this is for an international engineering meetup, remote lunches, or Field Manager Invasion at headquarters, we don’t underestimate the impact of in-person interactions.

 We have a few different platforms and standards for communication.
-First off, each team has weekly meetings to discuss progress on various projects and what things are happening in other areas that might impact them.
-Also, managers have regularly scheduled one-on-one meetings with their direct reports to find out how they are doing and what they need to be more successful.
+First off, each team has weekly Zoom meetings to discuss progress on various projects and what things are happening in other areas that might impact them.

 Once a year, at our annual all company offsite, we sit down all together and talk about communication, our channels, how we give and get feedback, and what speaking respectfully means to us as individuals and as a team.
 Having the company decide together how we’re going to go about communicating makes everyone responsible for keeping the process alive and healthy.

 We use Hipchat, a company instant message platform, to communicate as a team on quick or fun topics.
 You can devote rooms to certain themes or chat someone one-on-one.
 It’s not uncommon for people to start pun threads or other hilariously awkward conversations in certain rooms.
 For bigger discussions, we encourage video chatting via Google Hangouts or Zoom.
 Additionally, we use a project management platform to document meeting agendas and other team efforts.